 I started writing this blog for a few reasons:

-First, selfishly, I find that writing something down helps me understand it.
-The process of writing these posts is a forcing function for me to sharpen my thinking, and see if the ideas in my head actually stick.
+Selfishly, I find that writing something down helps me understand it.
+The process of writing these posts is a forcing function for me to sharpen my thinking and see if the ideas in my head actually stick.
 Committing to publishing publicly raises the stakes in an exiting way.
 Paul Graham has, as ever, written eloquently about this.

-Secondly, after a 20 year career in engineering and product management, I’ve learned a few things.
-The PMs on my teams have told me these stories and frameworks have helped them grow — so why limit that impact to the folks I work with directly.
-Writing scales, and if these ideas bend the curve on even one other person’s career it’ll have been worth it.
+After a ~20 year career in engineering and product management, I’ve learned a few things.
+The PMs on my teams have told me that my stories and frameworks have helped them grow — so why limit that impact to the folks I work with directly?
+Writing scales, and if these posts bend the curve on even one other person’s career, it’ll have been worth it.

 Either way, that you decided to tune into this blog means a lot to me.
 Thank you.